Common Causes of Recurrent Lip Rashes (Cheilitis)

 - Citrus fruit peel and essential oils of citrus fruits (limonene) (if you are allergic to Balsam of Peru, you are likely allergic to this as well; don’t peel an orange or lemon with your teeth.
 Sometimes just the citrus juice will cause a lip reaction)

-- Artificial flavors or dyes in foods
+- Artificial flavors in foods

 - Dyes in fabrics